rynr/launchpad/README.md

 =========

-This library can be used to access a [Novation Launchpad](http://uk.novationmusic.com/midi-controllers-digital-dj/launchpad) from a unix machine.
+This library can be used to access a [Novation Launchpad](http://uk.novationmusic.com/midi-controllers-digital-dj/launchpad) from a linux/unix machine.

 To connect, a block-device is used.

-Currently the library cannot be used, it will only show the data received by the launchpad.

 usage
 -----